We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Training a dog is a journey filled with challenges and triumphs.
 It’s important to remember that you’re doing a great job just by trying to improve your dog’s behavior.

 Mistakes and setbacks don’t mean failure — they mean progress.
-Every small step forward is a victory, and every effort you make strengthens the bond with your dog.
+Every small step forward is a victory, and every effort you make strengthens the bond between you and your dog.

 At K915, we believe in supporting owners with patience and encouragement, helping you stay motivated and confident throughout the process.

 Dog training is a journey — and so is our growth as trainers.
-If you have ideas, products, treats, or techniques that you think work well or that you'd like to see us try, please let us know.
+If you have ideas, products, treats, or techniques that you think work well or would like us to try, please let us know.

 Your feedback helps K915 improve and evolve, because training is never truly finished, and neither are we.

-Together, we can keep making the best possible experience for you and your dog.
+Together, we can continue to create the best possible experience for you and your dog.

-At K9-15, we understand that dogs communicate and comprehend their world through instinctual "languages" that precede human speech.
+At K915, we understand that dogs communicate and comprehend their world through instinctual "languages" that precede human speech.
 We call this their Primal Path.
 To effectively train your dog, you must first tap into these primal languages and build upon them.
 Dogs understand the world through the body, not the mouth.
 They respond to movement, space, and pressure before they ever associate meaning with words.
-By mastering these primal languages, you can teach your dog to respond to your commands with precision and enthusiasm.
+By mastering these primal languages, you can teach your dog to respond to your commands with precision and enthusiasm on a deep level.

 Food: Food rewards speak directly to the brain’s motivation system.
 It’s their currency.
 Use high-value treats to motivate and reinforce desired behaviors.